-The multi-function display framework, developed by myself along with advice from the team at Worst Case Scenario (WCS), along with some good feedback from ceo_of_bacon (sorry for log spam!), is intended for use in modern helicopters.
-MFDF comes with multiple prebuilt pages designed for the H-47 Chinook but also includes a Custom page function which allows for configuration of a custom layout, and dynamic altering of text and progress bars (percent tapes).
+The multi-function display framework, developed by myself along with advice from the team at Worst Case Scenario (WCS), along with some good feedback from ceo_of_bacon (sorry for log spam!), is intended for use in modern vehicles — helicopters and ground vehicles alike.
+MFDF comes with multiple prebuilt pages designed for the H-47 Chinook but also includes a fully configurable widget system that allows dynamic control of text, progress bars (percent tapes), images (rotation, position, color), and custom handlers (VSD attitude indicators, fuel burn calculators) — all driven by vehicle signal values and configurable entirely through prefab attributes.

 The purpose of MFDF is to provide the ability to display vital information virtually within world space, originally developed for the H-47 Chinook mod.
 The MFD relies on scripting to gather signal information (generated for vehicles via game code - or by other scripts), and updating GUI layout files with that information.
 The framework handles several pain points relating to replication - which ensures that displays are synchronized between players.
 This was a relatively easy hurdle to tackle through the use of RplProps - which are essentially replicated variables which are updated for players within streaming range.
 The most important feature of the framework is through understanding how script components work within Arma Reforger.